Last Updated on January 1, 2023

 3. Maxxis Ikon Skinwall

-It’s already tubeless-ready, so you won’t have to worry about pinch flats.
+It’s tubeless-ready, so you won’t have to worry about pinch flats.
 It also has a 29-inch size that goes perfectly well with its all-terrain tread pattern.

 Pros